openhab/openhab-addons/addons/binding/org.openhab.binding.yeelight/README.md

 Note that `set_power` is the command, then a separator `;` must be used. `\"on\",\"smooth\",2000` are the parameters.

-Full list of commands be found [here](https://www.yeelight.com/download/Yeelight_Inter-Operation_Spec.pdf).
+Full list of commands can be found [here](https://www.yeelight.com/download/Yeelight_Inter-Operation_Spec.pdf).